 Welcome to another edition of “People Pulse.”
 Always hoping to bring you interesting folks doing even more interesting things in the Orlando and Central Florida area, here is Dana Roquemore.
-I have the extreme pleasure and honor to call Dana my dear friend for about seven years.
-I knew from the very first time I met her at an event in Mills 50 District that she was…is someone special.
+We have the extreme pleasure and honor to call Dana our dear friend for about seven years.
+We knew from the very first time we met her at an event in Mills 50 District that she was…is someone special.
 She has a huge passion for Orlando and Central Florida and building Community (that’s a big “C”!) here, as well as being a bomb entrepreneur-ess.
-I just think she’s the coolest and most definitely thought of her for a “People Pulse” feature.
+We just think she’s the coolest and most definitely thought of her for a “People Pulse” feature.
 If you don’t know Dana you certainly need to spend some time here doing that…and then get out in real life and meet her sometime.
 Let’s dig in a little deeper so you can get to know Dana as I do….

 Q. Tell us a little bit about your history with Orlando.
 How long have you lived here?